Welcome to Global Citizenship at Santa Monica College!

 -- Santa Monica College definition of Global Citizenship, adopted 2008

 About the Initiative

-If you are interested in learning more about Global Citizenship at Santa Monica College, or have suggestions for the initiative, please contact the co-chairs of the Global Citizenship Committee, Earth Science professor Eric Minzenberg
+If you are interested in learning more about Global Citizenship at Santa Monica College, or have suggestions for the initiative, please contact the co-chairs of the Global Council, Earth Science professor Eric Minzenberg

 .
 In addition to this website, you can keep track of SMC Global Citizenship on Goodreads